 Integrity failures are caused when the system determines that a condition exists that could prevent proper scanning of a train.
 They indicate an unusual operating condition that may require maintenance.
 Integrity failures appear in the header of Train Detail reports and Exception Detail reports.
-Appendix B - Integrity Failures describes the conditions and events that the SmartScanNG2 system flags as Integrity Failures.

 When no Exception Alarms are detected, but an Integrity Failure is detected, only Integrity Failure is announced.
-When no pretrain auxiliary alarm is detected, the format of this announcement is:
+The format of this announcement is: